-Why is our 5-year strategic plan important?
-The current state of the economy presents many challenges to all facets of society, from individuals to organizations, and higher education is not an exception.
-Our plan focuses on creation and dissemination of knowledge in the core business disciplines (i.e., accounting, finance, marketing, and management and entrepreneurship) while continue to develop, improve and support our differentiating areas of excellence in entrepreneurship, real estate and social responsibility.
+Why is our strategic plan important?
+The changing economy presents many challenges to all facets of society, from individuals to organizations, and higher education is not an exception.
+Our plan focuses on creation and dissemination of knowledge in the core business disciplines (i.e., accounting, finance, management and entrepreneurship and marketing) while continue to develop, improve and support our differentiating areas of excellence in entrepreneurship, real estate and social responsibility.
 The plan follows our vision of always being entrepreneurial, while ensuring access to business education as well as increasing the quality of our students, faculty and programs through six major goals:

 - Advance innovation and responsible business practices through excellence in research and research-based teaching

 - Enhance the educational experience of Leeds students by developing a culture based on high academic expectations, student engagement, and preparedness for success in business practice

 - Elevate the quality of the MBA program

 - Strengthen our connectivity and relationships with key external constituents